Tuesday, 23 March 2021

 1. In a mixing bowl, add glutinous rice flour (100g) and brown rice flour (30g) and mix well.

 2. Add cold water and knead into a dough.
-You will find that the dough breaks easily, and that's alright, as you haven't added in the gluten yet.
+You will find that the dough breaks easily, and that's alright, as you haven't made any starch yet.

 3. Make your own "gluten" by taking a small amount of dough (approx. 10g) and roll it into a ball, then flatten it.
 Make another piece.